 Under delegation, federal waters could potentially remain open year-round, and anglers' access to harvesting red snapper from federal waters would be constrained by the management measures established for their region.
-Each region would prohibit further landings and possession of red snapper after its portion of the quota has been caught.
+Each region would prohibit further landings after its portion of the quota has been caught.
 Under certain conditions, the federal waters adjacent to a given region could be closed.
 To be consistent with National Standard 4 of the Magnuson-Stevens Act, these closures would apply to all recreational vessels.

-Requirements of Conservation Equivalency (Alternative 3 and Preferred Alternative 4)
+Requirements of Conservation Equivalency Plan (Alternative 3 and Preferred Alternative 4)